-- Review the business units that need to have default outage calendar and default business hours specified.
-For each of these business units, review the outage calendars and business hours that have been created already, and identify the ones that you want to use as defaults.
-Check the details of your selections carefully to verify that they meet your requirements for all services in the business unit.
-If no suitable options exist yet, create them, as explained in How to Create and Maintain Outage Calendars (see page 267) and How to Set Up Business Hours (see page 269). - 2.
-Click Service Builder, Services.

-The Services window appears.
-The business unit that you are logged in to appears at the top of the screen, with its services listed under it.

-- 3. Verify that you are logged into the business unit for which you want to specify the default outage calendar and default business hours. - 4.
-If applicable and if permitted by your role, do the following to display the child business units of the business unit that you are logged in to, so that you can update their default settings: - a.
-Click Change Business Unit (see page 142), and select the child business unit you want to display, if applicable.
+- Review the business units to have default outage calendar and default business hours specified.
+For each one, review the outage calendars and business hours that have been created already, and identify the ones that you want to use as defaults.
+Verify that your selections meet your requirements for all services in the business unit.
+If no suitable options exist yet, create suitable outage calendars (see page 284) and create suitable business hours (see page 286). - 2.
+Click Catalog, Service Offerings. - The Services tree appears and displays the folders containing services, organized hierarchically according to categories. - 3.
+Verify that you are logged in to the business unit for which you want to specify the default outage calendar and default business hours. - 4.
+If applicable and if permitted by your role, click Change Business Unit (see page 164), and select the child business unit whose default settings you want to update.